-The pupil's parent/carer must notify the school of the reason for the absence on the first day of an unplanned absence by 9am or as soon as practically possible by calling the school office (messages should be left on the designated absence line - not on the general school answerphone) or via the absence section on MCAS (web browser version), the App does not yet have this functionality.
+The pupil's parent/carer must notify the school of the reason for the absence on the first day of an unplanned absence by 9am or as soon as practically possible by calling the school office (messages should be left on the designated absence line - not on the general school answerphone) or via the absence section on ParentMail.
 Please ensure that you speak clearly, stating your child's name and class and provide the reason for your child's absence avoiding using words like "sick" or "unwell."
 Please be specific with the reason for the absence to ensure that we can complete our registers accurately.